brackendev/SwiftPlayground-Pharo/README.md

 #### 🔹 String class extension: `runSwift`

-The output is a string reponse.
+The output is a string reponse returned from the Swift code by using [print](https://developer.apple.com/documentation/swift/1541053-print).
 For example:

 ```smalltalk
 swiftArray := #(1 2 3 4 5) asSwiftArray.